genrnd/soc-aes-accel/README.md

 INSTALL
 -------

-After running the `make` described in the previous section you will obtain `aes-crypto-api-iface.ko` in the current directory.
-You may want to place it in `/usr/lib/modules/<kernel-version>/` on target machine and run `depmod` making the module load automatically once the kernel finds appropriate platform device.
-Or instead you can simply copy it to whatever directory on the target machine and `insmod` by hand.
+After building the project `aes-crypto-api-iface.ko` shall appear in the current directory.
+It is commonly placed in `/usr/lib/modules/<kernel-version>/` on the target machine; then one should run `depmod` so that the module is loaded automatically once the kernel finds appropriate platform device.
+Alternatively, it's possible to place the file anywhere on the target machine and then simply run `insmod` with its full path manually.

 The module provides a platform device driver that handles devices having `compatible` property equal to `stcmtk,aes`.
-For example, such device can be described in dts by the following lines:
+For example, such device can be described in dts as such:

 ```dts
 my-aes-decryptor {